Jay254p/DS-load-Balancer/README.md

 #### Performance Tests
 1. **Load Testing**:
-   - Use tools like `Apache JMeter` or `Locust` to simulate high traffic and observe the load distribution and fault tolerance.
+   - Use tools like `aiohttp` or `requests` to simulate high traffic and observe the load distribution and fault tolerance.

 2. **Experiment Scenarios**:
    - **A-1**: Launch 10000 async requests on 3 server containers and report the request count handled by each server instance.